Apache POI - the Java API for Microsoft Documents

 You'd use POIFS if you had a document written in OLE 2 Compound Document Format, probably written using MFC, that you needed to read in Java.
 Alternatively, you'd use POIFS to write OLE 2 Compound Document Format if you needed to inter-operate with software running on the Windows platform.
 We are not just bragging when we say that POIFS is the most complete and correct implementation of this file format to date!

 You'd use HSSF if you needed to read or write an Excel file using Java (XLS).
 You'd use XSSF if you need to read or write an OOXML Excel file using Java (XLSX).
 The combined SS interface allows you to easily read and write all kinds of Excel files (XLS and XLSX) using Java.
 Additionally there is a specialized SXSSF implementation which allows to write very large Excel (XLSX) files in a memory optimized way.

 The Apache POI Project provides several component modules some of which may not be of interest to you.
 Use the information on our Components page to determine which jar files to include in your classpath.

 So you'd like to contribute to the project?
 Great!
-We need enthusiastic, hard-working, talented folks to help us on the project.
-So if you're motivated, ready, and have the time time download the source from the Subversion Repository, build the code, join the mailing lists and we'll be happy to help you get started on the project!
+We need enthusiastic, hard-working, talented folks to help us on the project, no matter your background.
+So if you're motivated, ready, and have the time: Download the source from the Subversion Repository, build the code, join the mailing lists, and we'll be happy to help you get started on the project!